AdikaDS/LearnAble-Project/machine-learning/whisper-ml/README.md

 - Support for various audio formats
 - Optimized for Indonesian language transcription
 - Simple and easy to use
-- Azure App Service deployment ready (with or without Docker)
+- Azure App Service deployment ready (with GitHub integration)

 ## Requirements